 The staff within the school closely monitors the progress of all children in the school on a regular basis.
-The school tracks children's progress on the National Curriculum, and uses the THRIVE approaches to assess social and emotional development.
+The school tracks children's progress on the National Curriculum, and uses the THRIVE approaches and the Boxall Profile to assess social and emotional development.

 The SENDCO has weekly meetings with the Senior Leadership Team and is available to meet with each class teacher so that a child's progress can be discussed in detail.
-Children requiring support and/or intervention are identified and a plan of action drawn up to be discussed with parents, this is known as a "Multi Agency Plan".
+Children requiring support and/or intervention are identified and a plan of action drawn up to be discussed with parents, this is known as a "Team Around the Child Meeting" or "School Plan".
 Some children may need extra help for only a short period of time, whilst some may have longer term difficulties.
 The progress of children already receiving extra help is checked to ensure they are making good progress and any changes to provision are discussed and agreed.

 The school has a close relationship with many other agencies and professionals and in some cases may seek additional advice for children with SEND.